SeaOfNodes/Simple/chapter03/README.md

 Each table is annotated by its scope level, and shows the variables defined in that scope.

 * When we exit the nested scope on line 8, the symbol table at level 1 is popped.
-* At line 9, the point the graph looks like this:
+* At line 9, our graph looks like this:

 ![Graph2](./docs/03-graph2.svg)